IHE/ITI.DSUBm/input/pagecontent/index.md

 IHE uses the normative words: “REQUIRED”, “REQUIRED NOT”, “REQUIRED”, “SHALL”, “SHALL NOT”, “SHOULD”, “SHOULD NOT”, “recommended”, “MAY”, and “OPTIONAL” according to [standards conventions](https://profiles.ihe.net/GeneralIntro/ch-E.html).

-#### REQUIRED Support
+#### Required Support

-The use of ```REQUIREDSupport``` in StructureDefinition profiles equivalent to the IHE use of **R2** as defined in [Appendix Z](https://profiles.ihe.net/ITI/TF/Volume2/ch-Z.html#z.10-profiling-conventions-for-constraints-on-fhir).
+The use of ```RequiredSupport``` in StructureDefinition profiles equivalent to the IHE use of **R2** as defined in [Appendix Z](https://profiles.ihe.net/ITI/TF/Volume2/ch-Z.html#z.10-profiling-conventions-for-constraints-on-fhir).

-REQUIREDSupport of true - only has a meaning on items that are minimal cardinality of zero (0), and applies only to the source actor populating the data.
-The source actor SHALL populate the elements marked with REQUIREDSupport, if the concept is supported by the actor, a value exists, and security and consent rules permit.
+RequiredSupport of true - only has a meaning on items that are minimal cardinality of zero (0), and applies only to the source actor populating the data.
+The source actor SHALL populate the elements marked with RequiredSupport, if the concept is supported by the actor, a value exists, and security and consent rules permit.
 The consuming actors SHOULD handle these elements being populated or being absent/empty.
-Note that sometimes REQUIREDSupport will appear on elements with a minimal cardinality greater than zero (0), this is due to inheritance from a less constrained profile.
+Note that sometimes RequiredSupport will appear on elements with a minimal cardinality greater than zero (0), this is due to inheritance from a less constrained profile.